-If this is your first campaign for political office, there’s one tool you absolutely need to use: storytelling.
+If this is your first campaign for political office, there’s one tool you absolutely need to use: political storytelling.

 A smart politician knows that most voters remember stories and narratives, not facts and figures.
 Connections are not made by listing policies.
 Instead, great messaging is delivered through effective political storytelling techniques.